Icelandic 3 for English Speakers

 If you can’t access any grant from your union or other institution, these options can help:

-• Students in Australia, Austria, Belgium, Canada, Czechia, Denmark, Germany, Ireland, Italy, Finland, France, Greece, the Netherlands, New Zealand, Norway, Poland, Portugal, Spain, Sweden, Switzerland, the UK, the US can use buy now pay later options that let them pay in 3-4 installments without interest (selecting more installments may add interest) through Affirm, Afterpay/Clearpay, Klarna, PayPal (only Spain) and Zip.
+• Students in Australia, Austria, Belgium, Canada, Czechia, Denmark, Germany, Ireland, Italy, Finland, France, Greece, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Spain, Sweden, Switzerland, the UK, the US can use buy now pay later options that let them pay in 3-4 installments without interest (selecting more installments may add interest) through Affirm, Afterpay/Clearpay, Klarna, Meses Sin Intereses (MX), PayPal (only Spain) and Zip.
 The availability of these platforms depends on your location and the currency for the payment.
 Let me know if you need any accommodations to use these services (such as using another currency).
 I’ll see if it’s possible 🙂.
 Filling in the form doesn’t commit you to anything.
 It can be an excellent opportunity to get in touch and see what’s available.

 • Remember that if it is hard to pay at once, you can use a credit card or consumer credit.
 Ask your bank or another institution that provides loans (but please avoid falling into a credit trap).